Generosity and Giving

 5) Weekly giving by cash or card.

 We are, obviously, grateful for any donations!
 But if you’re a regular part of our family, giving this way can be hit and miss!
-You can also give online, click here.
+You can also give online through our partners give a little.

 Frequently Asked Questions